Columbus Crew SC Technical Staff

 Hamilton also trained with Yi Jianlian, helping the NBA and Chinese international player prepare for the 2008 Beijing Olympics, and helped develop Real Salt Lake’s strength and conditioning program during its inaugural 2005 MLS season.

-Tucker Walther is in his 13th season with the Crew in 2014, having been promoted to Director of Team Operations following the 2009 campaign.
+Tucker Walther is in his 13th season with Crew SC in 2014, having been promoted to Director of Team Operations following the 2009 campaign.
 Walther oversees all of the team’s preseason training camps, team travel, scheduling and administrative issues.
 He also works closely with the technical staff and players in the day-to-day operation of the team.

 Walther came to the Crew from D.C.
 United as the club’s Equipment Manager in December 2000.
 While with D.C., he gained experience in marketing, customer relations, game-day operations and equipment management.